History of Rockland County, New York (1798–1900): History

 The area that became Rockland County was originally inhabited by Algonquian-speaking Native Americans, including Munsees, or Lenni Lenape.
 The Tappan tribe had a particularly noteworthy presence in the area, extending from present-day Nyack, south to Sparkill and Tappan, down the Hackensack River valley through present-day Bergen County, NJ, and also along the Palisades and Hudson shore all the way down to present-day Edgewater, NJ.

 In 1609, Henry Hudson was the first major Dutch explorer to arrive in the area.
 Hudson, thinking he had found the legendary "Northwest Passage", sailed on the Half Moon up the river that would one day bear his name, passing through the area that is now Haverstraw before exploring north towards what is now Albany.

 In the years before 1664 when the area was formally a Dutch colony called New Netherland, present-day Rockland did not have formal European settlements.
 However, individuals did explore the area and made transactions with Tappan tribe for land with the idea that it could have future use.
 For example, in 1640, Dutch Captain David Pietersz. de Vries purchased from natives the area where the Sparkill Creek flows into the Hudson River.

 In 1664, the British Crown assumed control of New Netherland from the Dutch.
-In June of 1664, the Berkeley-Carteret land grant established the colony of New Jersey, dividing present-day Rockland and Bergen Counties into separate political areas.
+In June 1664, the Berkeley-Carteret land grant established the colony of New Jersey, dividing present-day Rockland and Bergen Counties into separate political areas.
 The northern border of New Jersey was placed in a straight line from the Delaware River at present-day Port Jervis to the Hudson River at 41 degrees even North latitude, where the Palisades Cliffs pause and give way to Sneden's Landing in Orangetown.
 The state line remains there to this day, though various disagreements along the exact border were had over the years.